Lydia Lee Mather: Legacy

 After Mather's death, scholars and Cotton's biographers researched his journals and decided that she was insane, mad, crazed, and deranged.
 Kenneth Silverman, a recent biographer, described her as "vain, jealous, manipulative, and perhaps psychopathic"... which became "signs of mental breakdown."
 Although, he asserts that it is impossible to tell if she was insane.

 There was contemporaneous material, though, that suggested that Cotton may have been somewhat hyperbolic in his writing in his journal, based upon what was said of her in her obituary in 1734, where she was described as "virtuous"; in the memorial sermons for him in 1728, and in the biography that his Samuel son wrote about him, The Life of the Very Reverend and Learned Cotton Mather, where he described her as a woman with "many and great accomplishments" and a "disconsolate widow".

 Joshua Gee, Cotton's associate pastor at Second Church, said of Cotton's last days with Mather:

-According to Bernard, rather than being insane, Mather may have been unhappily married, with little that she could do to rectify the situation and at a time when women were expected to submit to their husbands and to be happy.
+According to Bernhard, rather than being insane, Mather may have been unhappily married, with little that she could do to rectify the situation and at a time when women were expected to submit to their husbands and to be happy.